-Last week, I joined IIAR’s webinar focused on the IIAR Analyst Relations Professional and Team of the Year 2017.
-Every year, the IIAR awards analyst relations (AR) professionals and teams based on the results of an annual survey shared with the global industry analyst community.
+We're fans of the IIAR Analyst Relations Professional and Team of the Year awards.
+Every year, the IIAR recognises analyst relations (AR) professionals and teams based on the results of an annual survey of the global industry analyst community.
 The survey gathers the analysts’ collective insight on AR professionals and their performance, and then the IIAR contrasts it with results from the previous year, based on level of responsiveness, relationship and results (also known as the IIAR’s Three R’s of AR).

 Unsurprisingly, the data from this survey offers the type of insight that is invaluable for anyone working with industry analysts on a regular basis.
 It captures their perceptions, expectations from, frustrations with and other such “-ions” (reflections?) from analysts who work with Tech PR and Comms industry professionals .
 It’s easy to lose the interest of your target audience, even with very best intentions in place.
 So, a key question emerges: what do industry analysts expect from AR Pros, and what practices should stop?